microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

 ## Development Environment Configuration

-The deployment process for the IA Accelerator, uses a concept of **Developing inside a Container** to containerize all the necessary pre-requisite component without requiring them to be installed on the local machine.
+The deployment process for the IA accelerator, uses a concept of **Developing inside a Container** to containerize all the necessary pre-requisite component without requiring them to be installed on the local machine.
 The environment you will work in will be created using a development container or dev container hosted on a virtual machine using GitHub Codespaces.

 Begin by first forking the Information Assistant repository into your own repository.
 This can be useful for managing any changes you may require for your local environment.
 It will also enable you to accept and merge changes from the Information Assistant repo as future releases and hotfixes are made available.